St Émilion au Chocolat

 • chilled cream, either whipped or poured – or crème fraîche

-(4) Roughly tear apart the macaroons, making sure you don’t end up with pieces that are too fine.
+(1) Roughly tear apart the Amaretti or the macarons, making sure you don’t end up with pieces that are too fine.
 Sprinkle over most of the brandy and stir in.
 Leave for a few minutes until the macaroons absorb the excess moisture.
 Sprinkle these generously over the bottom of an 8″ loose-bottomed sandwich tin that has an acetate collar around the circumference on the inside.

 NB: the acetate collar is not essential but it makes it easier to remove the St Émilion from the tin, maintaining a smooth edge all the way round.

-(8) Roughly crush the remaining macaroons over the chocolate mixture and sprinkle gently with more brandy.
+(5) Roughly crush the remaining Amaretti or macaroons over the chocolate mixture and sprinkle gently with more brandy.
 Cover with cling film and refrigerate for at least 24 hours before slicing thinly and serving with very well chilled cream.

 Author: Philip